Sons of Valhalla Accessibility Report

-Sons of Valhalla is a strategy base building game.
-You play the son of a Viking Jarl aiming to conquer England and save the love of your life.
+Sons of Valhalla is a strategy-based building game where you play the son of a Viking Jarl, aiming to conquer England and save the love of your life.
 Like Kingdom, you incrementally upgrade your fortifications, farming and armies to defend against the English.

 Skill Rating: 10+ year-olds